kirame09/sparkpost-api-documentation/CONTRIBUTING.md

     ./script/server
     ```

-Your API docs are available at [http://localhost:4000/api/](http://localhost:4000/api/).
+Your API docs are now available at [http://localhost:4000/api/](http://localhost:4000/api/).

 Note: Once these processes have started, they will watch for changes and re-render the API docs on demand.
-Hit Ctrl+C to stop those processes when you're done.
+Hit Ctrl+C to stop them when you're done.

 ## Have Your Work Reviewed

-1. Commit your edits to your local repo
+1. Commit your edits to your local repo:
     ```sh
-    git add <the-files-you-have-edited>
+    git add the-files-you-have-edited
     git commit -m "A short message about what you changed"
     ```

-1. Push your changes to GitHub
+1. Push your changes to the API docs dev repo on GitHub:
     ```sh
     git push origin -b your-branch-name
     ```